 • Lessons for Researchers that suggest additional areas of research in the study of green crime.

-Michael J. Lynch is Professor of Criminology and Associated Faculty at the Patel School of Global Sustainability at the University of South Florida.
+Michael J. Lynch is Professor of Criminology and Associated Faculty at the Patel College of Global Sustainability at the University of South Florida.
 He is recognized for creating the term “green criminology.”
 His research interests include radical criminological research, environmental justice, racial biases in the criminal justice process, and macrolevel models predicting crime and incarceration rates.

 Michael A. Long is Associate Professor in the Department of Social Sciences at Northumbria University.
 His research interests include political economy and the environment, state-corporate crime, substance use, and quantitative methodology.